curveball/next-a12n/README.md

 # pnpm workspace with @curveball/a12n-server and Next.js

-This is a simple example of how to use `@curveball/a12n-server` with a Next.js project.
+This is a simple example of how to use `@curveball/a12n-server` with a Next.js project using the authorization code flow.

 ## Getting Started